feltcute/ModdingDocsMGD/Doc/Skills/Additions.rst

 **Skill Additions**
 ====================

 Making a Skill addition is non-destructive and thus will be compatible with any other mods making additions to the same Skill.

 Check **_SkillAdditionExample.json** for an example.
+..
+If you have installed the MGD extension, you can type ``_a_Skill`` to create a Skill addition snippet.

 The overview will proceed to go over each key you would find in a regular Adventure .json, how their role changes, and if they're required in a addition.